connectedbydata/connectedbydata.org/_pdg-components/adr-uk-and-osr-project-advisory-group.md

 background_information_described: ''
 case_link:
 - adr-uk-and-osr-public-dialogue-on-public-good-use-of-data-for-research-and-statistics
+decision_methods_tag:
+- Not Applicable (e.g. votes are not typically taken at protest demonstrations)
 description: "A Project Advisory Group was created to ensure key stakeholders were involved to inform how the dialogue was conducted. \nThe group included representatives from:\n\n1.
 Office for Statistics Regulation\n2.
 Economic ADR UK Strategic Hub \n3.